Protect Your Screen with Single-sided Tapes

 This kind of screen is connected to the motherboard by a small "tongue-shaped" component—you would rarely have occasion to see it, but you can picture that it's there.
 The display driver and touch IC (integrated circuits) are located on top of this part.
 Two ways that all this is currently packaged together are COF (Chip-on-Flex) and COP (Chip-on-Plastic), which refer to flip-chip films and packages on flexible OLED substrates, respectively.

-Underneath the COF, there is also a flexible printed circuit (FPC) connected to them, which helps this "tongue" bend back towards the back side of the screen.
+Underneath the COF or COP, there is also a flexible printed circuit (FPC) connected to them, which helps this "tongue" bend back towards the back side of the screen.
 This assembly method can increase the aspect ratio of your mobile phone display.
 This FPC is no simple device.
 It is equipped with concave and convex capacitors which assist the IC drivers by charging and discharging.
 We refer to these small components collectively as IC components.

-The COF and FPC originate from different suppliers.
-The two come together at the display factory where the task of bonding the IC to the FPC is completed, during which all assembled components are subjected to a high temperature around 140°C for several seconds.
+The COF/COP and FPC originate from different suppliers.
+The two come together at the display factory where the task of bonding the IC to the FPC is completed, during which all assembled components are subjected to a high temperature of 140°C for several seconds.
 During this process, a temporary protective shield is needed to block the heat from reaching sensitive IC components.
 In addition to this, the electric field environment inside mobile phones can be hazardous and a permanent protective "coat" is needed to prevent any external current from entering.

 The tesa 663xx series single-sided polyimide tape uses PI backing material for thermal insulation, and the superior anti-repulsion performance of its adhesive has been verified by our customers.